GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ---
 title: Visualizing Google Kubernetes Engine and Istio metrics with Grafana
-description: Learn how to deploy a sample application and Grafana on a GKE cluster and configure Stackdriver as a backend for Grafana to create dashboards displaying key observability details about the cluster and application running on it.
+description: Deploy a sample application and Grafana on a GKE cluster and configure Stackdriver as a backend for Grafana to create dashboards displaying key observability details about the cluster and application running on it.
 author: yuriatgoogle
 tags: stackdriver, gke, istio, monitoring, charts, dashboards
 date_published: 2019-09-27